DarioBeneventi/Offensive_Infrastructure_As_Code/README.md

  This project is still in development, information and code will be added continuously.

- **Disclaimer - The AWS API is used to automate in this example so be aware that this service uses your personal credit card info.**
+ **Disclaimer - The AWS API is used to automate in this example so be aware that this service uses your personal credit card info unless...**

  Inspired by SparcFlow's book "Hack like a Ghost"